-Once data is provided by collaborating gins, the data will be used with advanced statistical models to evaluate what inputs provide the most predictive information regarding fiber quality parameters and gin performance (e.g., bales per hour and energy use per bale).
+Once data is provided by collaborating gins, the data will be used in with advanced statistical models to evaluate what inputs provide the most predictive information regarding fiber quality parameters and gin performance (e.g., bales per hour and energy use per bale).
 It is anticipated that this process will help further identify key measures for future study.
 It is also anticipated that some of these measurements will require standardization across gins as is currently done with seed-cotton drying system temperature control sensors in cotton gins (ASABE, 2017).
-Another example of a measurement standard is an engineering practice established for agricultural weather stations (ASABE, 2015).
-That standard defines things like the name of the measurement, measurement units, where the sensor is deployed and how frequent the sensor is read and data stored.
-Such standards are voluntary, and the likely goal of any from this project will be to standardize the measurements so that data from multiple gins can be anonymously aggregated to allow more meaningful comparisons between a gins and a national or region average, and better allow models to be developed to correlated attributes such as variety types to leaf grades.
+Another example of what a measurement standard is an engineering practice established for agricultural weather station (ASABE, 2015).
+Such standards are voluntary, and the goal will be to standardize the measurements so that data from multiple gins can be anonymously aggregated to allow more meaningful comparisons and better allow models to correlated attributes such as variety types to leaf grades.